iopipe/iopipe-java/README.md

  * <http://www.iopipe.com/>
  * Licensed under the Apache 2.0 License.

-This project provides the capability of using the IOPipe service for AWS lambda services.
+This project provides analytics and distributed tracing for event-driven applications running on AWS Lambda using the IOpipe service.

 # Project

-## Requirements

-This project requires Maven and at least Java 7.
+This project requires at least Java 8.

 ## Building

-Building requires Maven and a Java 7 Virtual Machine.
+Building requires Maven and a Java 8 compiler.

  * `mvn compile`         -- Compile the project.
  * `mvn package`         -- Compile JAR package.